 It’s National Nutrition Week, a good time to revisit some of the myths surrounding diet and weight loss.
 Let’s take a look at the concept of a calorie deficit, for instance.
 We’ve all been told that to lose weight, you need to eat fewer calories than you burn.
-But is counting calories the best way to work excess weight off?

 To lose weight and stay healthy, you need to focus on getting enough carbs, protein and fat instead of just counting calories (like a 100-calorie pack).
 You’ll be more energetic and stay full for longer, which in turn will help you burn fat.
+Remember, the ultimate intention is to lose fat without compromising on your health.

 - Eating breakfast is important, but don’t grab a cereal bar.
 Instead, opt for lean protein like eggs or any other dairy product, whole-grains in the form of toast, oats, a healthy cereal and a serving of fruits or vegetables.
 There’s also a whole host of Indian breakfast options that are considered best for health.